Trees are the lifeblood of the forest. While alive, they form their body; as snags (standing dead trees), they provide ...

-Aspens and standing dead trees, which are important to forest biodiversity, can be reliably identified from openly available ...
+Aspens and standing dead trees, which are important to forest biodiversity, can be reliably identified from openly available aerial imagery using methods developed by researchers from the University ...

 Mark Harmon crouches low next to log number 219: a moss-covered western hemlock tree trunk, five meters long, lying dead on the ground in the lush green woods.
 It’s marked by a thin aluminum tag.
 The ...